Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

     Predicted Value: £5529952 | Actual Value: £5524256

 Wow, we were able to drastically reduce the RMSE compared to the persistence forecast model.
-In fact, it is a (7289.27 - 45872.02)/45872.02 = 84% reduction in RMSE
+In fact, it is a (7289.27 - 45872.02)/45872.02 = 84% reduction in RMSE!

 However, we might be able to do even better.
 Above, I manually configured the ARIMA model to be used.
-We can now take a more analytical approach and perform Grid Search to find the optimal values for p, d and q
+We can now take a more analytical approach and perform Grid Search to find the optimal values for p, d and q.
+This is called a Grid Search.

+# 7) Grid Search for ARIMA Parameters
-To do this, I need to wrap my ARIMA code in a function.
-I then need to define another function that performs grid search, and within this seconf function, I need to call my ARIMA function
+To perform GS, I need to wrap my ARIMA code in a function.
+I then need to define another function that iterates through different combinations of p, d and q and calls my ARIMA function to fit and evaluate the current iteration of the model.

+Unfortunately, while testing this out, my personal machine does not seem suited to running the function as it was running for over an hour without finishing the required loops.
+However, I am certain that with more computational resources, we could improve the performance of our model even further.

 ```python